Monday, 30 January 2012

 Thursday, 5 January 2012

 In the case of the factionalism of the left, it might be easy for Guttenplan's detailing of the many-faceted progress of progressives through the Thirties to lose readers along the way, but I found it fascinating, if in a sometimes anoraky way.
 The minutiae of esoteric debate and distinction may itself be part of the reason the left found, and still finds itself, so vulnerable to the right in the bigger picture.
 The right has always been quicker to understand that it's about power, not principle.
-But it's fascinating to learn that a group of Republican backers offered Earl Browder, head of the US Communist party, $250,000, to either nominate or endorse FDR in 1936.
+But it's typically revealing to learn that a group of Republican backers offered Earl Browder, head of the US Communist party, $250,000 to either nominate or endorse FDR in 1936.
 That gives somewhat more credence to General Smedley Butler's 1934 testimony that he'd been offered, by a similar group of shadowy financiers, command of a fascist army to overthrow FDR.
-Often Guttenplan throws off fascinating stories in footnotes, as when he details Philip Johnson's career as a 'fascist intellectual'.
-The Johnson & Johnson heir was a huge supporter of Father Coughlin's hate-mongering, and started his own band of 'grey shirts' – yet rose to architectural prominence in post-war New York with no one commenting on the wistful totalitarian nature of his design.
-I was intrigued to discover Corliss Lamont, the Marxist scion of an investment banking family, whose great-nephew Ned tried to rid the world of Joe Lieberman a few years back.
+Indeed, Guttenplan's view is so complete that some of the most fascinating stories are often tossed away in footnotes, as when he details Philip Johnson's career as a 'fascist intellectual'.
+The Johnson & Johnson heir was a huge supporter of Father Coughlin's radio hate-mongering, and started his own band of 'grey shirts' – yet in post-war New York he rose to architectural prominence with no one commenting on his past, much less the wistful totalitarian nature of his design.
+I was similarly intrigued to discover Corliss Lamont, the Marxist scion of an investment banking family, whose great-nephew Ned tried to rid the political world of Joe Lieberman a few years back.

 The better-known story of Stone's blacklisting stands in sharp and touching contrast to this early story of success, and the fact that he built his second career on a self-published weekly newsletter has huge relevance in today's world of internet 'journalism'.
-It's facile to say that Stone would be blogging today—his work was better suited to the weekly, which allowed him to collate research—but he was in a sense a small-scale aggregator, like a number of present-day sites at the sub-Huff level, which mix good journalism with aggregation (eg: Truthdig.
+It's facile, and largely wrong, to say that Stone would be blogging today—his work was better suited to the weekly, which allowed him to collate research—but he was in a sense a small-scale aggregator, like a number of present-day sites at the sub-Huff level, which mix good journalism with aggregation (eg: Truthdig.
 Tom Paine).
 Perhaps the heirs to IF Stone's Weekly are Tom Englehardt's Tom Dispatch or Robert Parry's Consortium News.
-But it reminds us of exactly what a journalist is.
+But it reminds us exactly what a journalist is, or should be.
 Stone was so successful as a newsletter maverick precisely because he had been successful in the mainstream (and, to a lesser extent, on the left-wing).
-He had contacts, and more important he both knew how power worked, in Washington and in city halls, and how to find information in the public domain.
+He had contacts, and more important he knew both how power worked, in Washington and in city halls, and how to find information in the public domain.
 He had built his sources through hard work, through go-getting of the sort that used to be a journalist's stock in trade.
 This is the most interesting part of his progression from Isidor Feinstein to IF Stone.
-He wasn't a Studs Terkel or Jimmy Breslin, haunting the working-class bars, but he knew how to work rooms in high places, how to argue policies and principles, and he kept it in service of his ideals—he wasn't likely to be Judith Millered, even in the service of policies or ideologies he agreed with.
+He wasn't Studs Terkel or Jimmy Breslin, haunting the working-class bars, but he knew how to work rooms in high places, how to argue policies and principles, and he kept his talent working on behalf of his ideals—he wasn't likely to be Judith Miller'd, even in the service of policies or ideologies he supported.

 What's sometimes missing is a sense of the contradictions inside Stone.
-Devoted husband, he seems to have been both a devoted and difficult father.
+A devoted husband, he seems to have been simultaneously a devoted but very difficult father.
 He had some talented people as assistants on the Weekly, but tended to drive them hard and treat them harshly.
 There's little information and less speculation about his relationships, except when they turn into politicised feuds.
-The radical lawyer Leonard Boudin was his in-law and friend, his daughter Kathy was a key figure in the Weather Underground—I wonder what Izzy's reaction was to having an outlaw of the left in the family.
+The radical lawyer Leonard Boudin was his in-law and friend; Boudin's daughter Kathy was a key figure in the Weather Underground—I wonder what Izzy's reaction was to having an outlaw of the left in the family.
 I've always wondered why Stone was so adamant about supporting the Warren Commission's whitewash of the JFK assassination: he was perfectly willing to believe in a conspiracy (even involving J.Edgar Hoover and his FBI) in the killing of Martin Luther King.
 But these are my curiosities.

-If the book seems to pick up pace and slide through the years of Stone's return to the mainstream (although interestingly, the world of his sort of political reporting was already being marginalised by television) it may be because we know those political debates too well: Vietnam, the Middle East, the late Cold War, the civil rights movement.
-It may also be that Stone as a success, as an icon, is less interesting to a biographer than Stone as a fallen angel, or a maverick outsider.
+If the book seems to pick up pace and slide through the years of Stone's return to the mainstream (although interestingly, his sort of political reporting was already being marginalised by television) it may be because we know those political debates too well: Vietnam, the Middle East, the late Cold War, the civil rights movement.
+It may also be that Stone as a success, as an icon, is less interesting to a biographer than Stone as fallen angel, or maverick outsider.
 If anything, however, his decision to study Greek and write The Trial Of Socrates deserves even more attention; a remarkable late change of pace.
 Years ago I went back and read up on Stone, often missing much because the context wasn't fully there.
-But the over-arching theme was: that governments could not be trusted to act in the best interests of the majority of their citizens; that official versions were suspect for that reason, and for other, more practical versions, and that the pursuit of profit and power was no respecter of human life or morality.
+But the over-arching theme was this: that governments could not be trusted to act in the best interests of the majority of their citizens; that official versions were suspect for that reason, and for other, more practical reasons as well; and that the pursuit of profit and power was no respecter of human life or morality.
 In that sort of context, an analysis of Socrates seems perfectly fitting.

 In our own trying times, this book stands as both a blessing and a warning.
-Guttenplan (whose own claim to fame is now may be as the father of a remarkably Brainiac University Challenge champion) is aware of this, and makes such connections subtly, but unmissably.
+Guttenplan (whose own claim to fame now may be as the father of a remarkably Brainiac champion on University Challenge) is aware of this, and makes such connections subtly, but unmissably.
 The greatest danger to the left in the United States has always been the fear that FDR warned us about, the fear that it is somehow 'un-American'.
-One warning stood out to me.
+One of Stone's warnings in particular stood out to me.
 'Never turn your back on a liberal in a tight corner'.
 In this tale of one man's stand against the right-wing's force-marching Americans into tight corners, it seems salutary to remember now.